 Second, the SAT no longer features obscure vocabulary words.
 These tough words were challenging for native and non-native English speakers alike, so the elimination of "sentence completion" questions may make the SAT easier for international students.
 Now, one challenge of the SAT is to glean the meaning of more common words that are being used in unusual ways.
 Along similar lines, SAT questions now feature straightforward wording, making them easier to understand.

 All three sections, Reading, Writing, and Math, also feature graphs, charts, and tables.
 If you're strong at interpreting data, then this feature may appeal to you.

 There may be a few cons to the SAT for international students.
 One con is that some selective schools require that you take both the SAT and one or two SAT Subject Tests.
 Most of these same schools waive the Subject Test requirement if you take the ACT.
 So if you chose the ACT, you'd only have to take that one test, whereas if you chose the SAT, you might have to take three separate tests to apply.

 Another con is the SAT's emphasis on reading comprehension in all its sections.
 The Reading passages feature evidence-based questions, meaning you'll have to back up your answers with evidence from the text.
-All of the questions in the Writing section feature longer passages, so you'll need a strong grasp on structure and syntax.
+All of the questions in the Writing and Language section feature longer passages, so you'll need a strong grasp on structure and syntax.
 Even the math questions feature word problems with what College Board refers to as "real world scenarios."
 These scenarios may not be a part of everyone's real world experience, and they might pose a challenge for students more accustomed to figures and equations, rather than wordiness, in their math problems.